ntheile/SpaStack.NET/readme.md

 ```

-5. Consume the data and display it using a knockout observableArray (JS)
+5.Consume the data and display it using a knockout observableArray (JS)

 ```js